Dennis Scott Sarfate

 The Hawks closer looked somewhat more mortal in 2016 (0-7, 43 Sv, 1.88 in 64 G, .82 WHIP, 73 K in 62 1/3 IP).
 He still broke his own PL save record.
 He tied Shota Takekuma for second in the PL in games pitched (5 behind Fukuyama), was 12 saves ahead of runner-up Hirano and was still second among full-time relievers in Ks (2 behind Matsui).
 He fell to 11th in voting for the 2016 Pacific League Most Valuable Player Award.
 In fan voting for the 2016 NPB All-Star Game, he nearly doubled the vote total of runner-up Matsui among closers (394,545 to 205,598).
 He struggled in All-Star Game 1, though, allowing hits to Ryosuke Kikuchi, Seiya Suzuki and Yasutaka Tobashira for two insurance runs in what wound up a 5-4 PL loss.

 Sarfate set a new PL single-season save record for the third straight year, in 2017.
 He was 2-2 with 54 saves and a 1.09 ERA, K'ing 102 and walking only ten in 66 innings, giving up just 34 hits.
 He thus shattered his most recent PL save record by 11.
 He broke the NPB save record of 46, shared by Iwase and Kyuji Fujikawa.
 He became the 6th NPB pitcher to 200 saves and the first gaijin to do so, following Kazuhiro Sasaki, Shingo Takatsu, Iwase, Masahide Kobayashi and Kyuji Fujikawa.
 He was second in the PL with 66 games pitched (6 behind Sho Iwasaki), led in saves by 21 over Matsui and was 13th in strikeouts (the next full-time reliever on the list was Masui, with 82).
 He wasn't done yet.
 In the 2017 Japan Series, he saved Shuta Ishikawa's game 2 win over the Yokohama BayStars, striking out the last two batters with the potential tying run on second.
 He saved Ishikawa's 3-2 win in game 3 as well, going 1-2-3 in the 9th.
 In game 5, relieved Iwasaki in the 9th with a 3-2 deficit but Softbank tied it on a Seiichi Uchikawa homer and won in the 11th, giving Sarfate the victory as he had gone the final three (3 K, 2 H).
 He was named Japan Series MVP, the first foreign pitcher to win since Joe Stanka in 1964.
 He also won the Matsutaro Shoriki Award, the second foreigner and first foreign player to win; Bobby Valentine had won 12 years prior.
 He was the first player to win since Shinnosuke Abe in 2012.
+He also handily won the 2017 Pacific League MVP, getting 180 of 263 first-place votes and 983 vote points to 421 for runner-up Yanagita.

 - ASU bio